 To complete your College-Wide Requirements Plan, go to the Sophomore Plan in your BIONIC Student Center.

-Once you have completed (1) your Major Work Plan, (2) your College-Wide Requirements Plan, and (3) your Sophomore Essay, meet with your Dean to review.
+Once you have completed (1) your Major Work Plan, (2) your College-Wide Requirements Plan, (3) your Sophomore Essay, and (4) a draft of your resume, meet with your Dean to review.